dlzmoe/linuxdo-scripts/README_EN.md

 </details>

-## Usage
+## Usage Instructions

-Click this link to automatically trigger the script installation program, which can also be used to trigger updates.
+Click this link to automatically trigger the Tampermonkey script installation process, which will also trigger updates thereafter.

 https://greasyfork.org/scripts/501827